of the Curriculum

 Psychology course offerings are designed to meet the needs and interests of a wide variety of students, from those wishing to explore a few topics in psychology or to fulfill the science requirement, to those interested in majoring in psychology or in neuroscience and behavior.
 Our Program Goals start with the development of a solid knowledge base in psychological science.
 Consistent with the value psychology places on empirical evidence, courses at every level of the curriculum nurture the development of skills in research methods, quantitative literacy, and critical thinking, and foster respect for the ethical values that undergird the science of psychology.

 Most of these Program Goals are introduced in The Science of Psychology (W1001), which is the recommended first psychology course, is required for all majors, and satisfies the prerequisite for most 2000-level courses.
 These goals are extended and reinforced in our statistics (W1610) and research methods (1400s) laboratory courses, as well as in the 2000-level lecture courses and 3000- and 4000-level seminars.
 Each of the lecture courses at the 2000 level provides students with the opportunity to study systematically, and in greater depth, one of the content areas introduced in W1001.
 These lecture courses are the principal means by which psychology majors satisfy the distribution requirements, insuring not only depth but also breadth of coverage across three central areas of psychology: (1) sensation/perception/cognition, (2) behavioral neuroscience, and (3) social/personality/abnormal.
-To complete the major, we recommend that students participate in advanced seminars and research courses, where they will have the opportunity to explore research questions in depth and further develop their written and oral communication skills.
+To complete the major, students take one or more advanced seminars and are encouraged to participate in supervised research courses, where they have the opportunity to explore research questions in depth and further develop their written and oral communication skills.

 Many opportunities exist